ABc90/junz.github.io/index.md

 ---

 He is a lecturer in the School of Information Science and Technology at Dalian Maritime University, PR China.
-He  received the Ph.D. degrees in computational mathematics from Dalian University of Technology.
+He  received the Ph.D. degree in computational mathematics from Dalian University of Technology.
 His research interests include computer graphics, image processing and machine learning.

 ---